ymmiah/AiTestPrep/README.md

 **Method 1: Via the Application UI (Recommended for Users)** The easiest way to add your key is directly in the application.
-1. Launch the application.
+1. Launch the application and select the **A2 Test Prep** module.
 2. Navigate to the **My Profile** page.
-3. Scroll down to the "API Key Configuration" section.
+3. Scroll down to the "AI Model Configuration" section.
 4. Paste your API key into the input field and click "Save & Reload".
 Your key will be stored securely in your browser's local storage for future use.
 This key will take priority over any other configuration method.